webrecorder/archiveweb.page/README.md

 For more detailed info on how to use the extension (and the app when it is available), see the: [ArchiveWeb.page User Guide](https://archiveweb.page/guide/)

+The initial app release is available on the [Releases page](https://github.com/webrecorder/archiveweb.page/releases)

 ### Architecture

 The extension makes use of the Chrome debugging protocol to capture and save network traffic, and extends the [ReplayWeb.page](https://github.com/webrecorder/replayweb.page) UI and the [wabac.js](https://github.com/ikreymer/wabac.js) service worker system for replay and storage.